 - Asylee (Unexpired I-94 card with an Asylee stamp)

 - Cuban-Haitian Entrant (Unexpired I-94 card with a Cuban-Haitian Entrant stamp)

 - Humanitarian Parolee (Unexpired I-94 card with a Humanitarian Parolee stamp)

 - Refugee (Unexpired I-94 card with a Refugee stamp or Refugee Travel Document I-571)

-- Phi Theta Kappa member attending a community college in Canada (Canadian Birth Certificate or Canadian Passport)
+- Phi Theta Kappa member enrolled in an associate degree program in Canada (Canadian Birth Certificate or Canadian Passport)

-- Phi Theta Kappa member attending a community college in a sovereign nation where a Phi Theta Kappa chapter exists (Birth Certificate or Passport from the sovereign nation)
+- Phi Theta Kappa member enrolled in an associate degree program in a sovereign nation where a Phi Theta Kappa chapter exists (Birth Certificate or Passport from the sovereign nation)

 The citizenship status and corresponding citizenship documents above are the ONLY acceptable forms of citizenship at this time as these guidelines are instituted by donor contracts.